SteinarVrenne/school_imt3501/Task 1/source/pages/04d_Attacker_Profiles.rst

 A website with a lot of personal information, and health records like this could potentially attract a lot of attention from state nations, as well as individuals who wants to know a persons health status.
-We can divide the potential attackers into two groups, based on their intentions: financally motivated, and information gathering
+We can divide the potential attackers into two groups, based on their intentions: financially motivated, and information gathering

 Information gathering